-When we think of guitar amplifiers and their tonal DNA, three names always spring to mind – Vox, Marshall and Fender.
+When we think of guitar amplifiers and their tonal DNA, three names always spring to mind – Vox, Marshall, and Fender.
 Many other great brands exist, but the big three are fundamental, as though genres unto themselves.
-Hear the name Vox and we think of trebly chime, The Beatles and Brian May’s harmonically rich overdrive.
+Hear the name Vox and we think of trebly chime, The Beatles, and Brian May’s harmonically rich overdrive.
 Marshall?
-Well, that’s the rock amplifier; the wall of noise behind Hendrix and Townshend.
+Well, that’s the rock amplifier; the wall of noise behind Hendrix, Townshend, and Billie Joe Armstrong.
 As for the best Fender amps, they’re synonymous with that all-American sound.

-It's not just that all-American sound that Fender amps can do though, to be fair.
-More recently, Fender has proved that they can bring the gain just as well as the rest of them, all while retaining that signature Fender sound.
-Coupled with Fender's extensive pedal ranges, the amount of choice is huge.
+It's not just that all-American sound that Fender amps can do though.
+More recently, Fender has proved that it can bring the gain just as well as the rest of them, all while retaining that signature Fender sound.
+There’s also been a slew of signature amplifiers released, with artists like Jack White, George Benson, and Chris Stapleton receiving their own models.

 As a result, whichever genre of music you’re looking to play, you’ll have no shortage of options.
-Here, we round up the best Fender amps, from vintage-inspired tube amps, to cutting-edge modeling amps and digital recreations of the classics.
+Here, we round up the best Fender amps, from vintage-inspired tube amps to cutting-edge modeling amps and digital recreations of the classics.
+Whether you need a versatile practice amp that covers multiple genres or a powerhouse tube amp to blow the crowd away at your local venue, Fender has you covered.

-We've also included some expert buying advice at the end of this guide, so if you'd like to read more about the best Fender amps and what to know when buying one, then click the link.
+We've also included some expert advice in our FAQs section, so if you'd like to read more about the best Fender amps and what to know when buying one, then click the link.
 If you'd rather just get to the products, keep scrolling.

 1. Fender Blues Junior IV